Subaru Stuck in Park | Manually Shift into Neutral

 Procedure

-- Set the parking brake so your Subaru won’t roll or move when you move the shifter out of Park.
+- Set the parking brake so your Subaru won’t roll or move when you move the shifter out of the Park.

 - Remove the small plastic cover near the shifter.
 This will expose the shifter release.